arillo/silverstripe-elements/Readme.md

 ```

 ### Nested Element relations

-Apply the same extension to the Element
+Apply the same extension to the Element instead of the Page.

 ```